ulfschneider/afova/README.md

 ### HTML page without bundler

-When working without a bundler, download the ESM script <a href="https://raw.githubusercontent.com/ulfschneider/afova/refs/heads/main/dist/afova.min.js" download="afova.min.js">afova.min.js</a> and put it into the assets folder (for example) of your web site.
+When working without a bundler, download the ESM script <a href="https://raw.githubusercontent.com/ulfschneider/afova/refs/heads/main/dist/afova.min.js" download="afova.min.js">afova.min.js</a> and put it into the assets folder (for example) of your website.

 Then you can integrate afova into your web pages as follows: